 Boat riding and social responsibility

-Now, socially responsible traveling is in trend.
+Since so many sources have written about socially responsible traveling, here is my take.
 As much as people are debating this, none of the boats you will choose will be socially responsible.
 Government boats generate the most pollution because of the old equipment; houseboats and petrol canoes will be much less polluting, yet still leaving a mark; making a poor boatman paddle a group of several people is also arguably responsible.

 Alleppey to Nedumudy by ferry boat

 I went off in one of the numerous stations a few kilometers before Nedumudy.
-I’ve seen a network of smaller canals and a park on the map so I thought that might be an interesting experience.
+I’ve seen a network of smaller canals and a park on the map so I thought that might be an interesting area to explore.
 Kind of Alleppey village tour by yourself.

 Surprisingly, I haven’t seen other tourists on the shore/in the villages.
-Once you go inside the “non-touristy” local area, you can walk on the pathways and get an insight into the village life.
+Once you go into the “non-touristy” local area, you can walk on the pathways and get an insight into the village life.

 I realized I’ve gone “too local” once I’ve stopped meeting kids who were asking for pens.
 Surprisingly, there are still areas not affected by tourism even in a touristy Alleppey.